GilOliveira/schemadotorg/docs/NOTES.md

 - https://iptc.org/

 JSON:API
+- Automatically include all relationships
+  - Generate the example URL
+  - Provide a help ?schemadotorg_jsonapi_relationships=1
 - Is there any way to alter the json api response for any entity? https://www.drupal.org/project/jsonapi/issues/2840935
 - How to alter JSON responses with Drupal 8's JSON:API and REST Web Service?